 Yes!
-We have 4 bars with a full alcohol selection focused on local products, good coffee, soda and soft drinks; as well as popcorn and snacks.
+We have 2 bars with an alcohol selection focused on local products, good coffee, soda and soft drinks; as well as snacks.
 You CAN bring them into the theater with you!
 We do not allow outside food or drink, however – no packing a picnic unless you brought enough for all of us!
 Our theatre is surrounded by many great restaurants too, check out some of our favorites!

 Well, other than the aforementioned items about not bringing in outside food or drink, and any photography or video/audio recording of the shows being prohibited, not really.